-Joint supplements such as glucosamine and chondroitin have also been shown to have some benefit for dogs with arthritis by keeping the cartilage within the joints healthy.
+Joint supplements such as glucosamine and chondroitin have also benefited dogs with arthritis by keeping the cartilage within the joints healthy.

 Can my Vet do Anything to Help with My Dog’s Arthritis?

 Dogs showing severe symptoms of arthritis may benefit from medical or surgical veterinary management.
 Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used to treat arthritis in dogs, and many owners report miraculous improvements in their dog’s mobility after starting such medications.

-Other ‘human’ drugs such as tramadol and gabapentin can be used off-license to manage pain in arthritic dogs.
-There are many options available when it comes to pain relief medication for dogs and unfortunately, most don’t come without side effects, so be sure to speak to your vet for advice.
+Other ‘human’ drugs, such as tramadol and gabapentin, can be used off-license to manage pain in arthritic dogs.
+There are many options available for pain relief medication for dogs, and unfortunately, most don’t come without side effects, so be sure to speak to your vet for advice.

-Even if you think your dog is showing signs of end-stage arthritis, it may be worth trialing them on medication before deciding whether to have them put to sleep.
+Even if you think your dog is showing severe symptoms and signs of end-stage arthritis, it may be worth trialing them on medication before deciding whether to have them put to sleep.

 Many owners often wonder if surgery is available for dogs with arthritis.
-While not commonly performed, there are specialist surgical interventions that can be carried out by a specialist orthopedic vet.
+While not commonly performed, there are specialist surgical interventions that a specialist orthopedic vet can carry out.

-These usually involve entering the affected joint(s) and cleaning up and loose fragments of bone or cartilage that are contributing to inflammation.
+These usually involve entering the affected joint(s) and cleaning up loose bone or cartilage fragments contributing to inflammation.
 In the case of severe hip dysplasia and arthritis affecting a dog’s back legs, a total hip replacement may even be performed.